vineskipper/wallpaper-downloader/README.md

 ## Upcoming Features (WIP)
 ### Automatic formating for directory and file names
-This will include options to format file and directory names in the following casings:
-* snake case
-* camel case
-* kebab case
-* pascal case

-Additionally, file extension addition to file names will be added.
+This will include file extension addition to file names.
 These features will not be enabled by default.

 ### Interactive mode
 This will run the program with a TUI that includes image displays, file and directory name changing, and a chance to manually select which files to download.